geek-log/pyboom/README.md

 # pyboom

-Simple python module to detone a bomb.
+Simple python module to detonate a bomb.

 # Usage: